DanaeMtz/TRSXgenerator/README.md

 ### Metadata node (zero-one)

-The metadata node lets you manage extra details about your project, such as author or version.The metadata node contains zero or manu entry nodes.
+The metadata node lets you manage extra details about your project, such as author or version.The metadata node contains zero or many entry nodes.

 - Entry node (zero-many)